 How To Cut Back Now on Your Amazon Spending

-Amazon had an epic year in 2020 — as of the third quarter, sales were up 37% year over year, CNN reported.
+Amazon had an epic year in 2020.
 That’s because amid the pandemic, many shoppers turned to Amazon to get their everyday essentials delivered right to their doors rather than facing in-store shopping and the associated health risks.
 And while it’s still acceptable — and safe — to continue to shop for essentials on Amazon this year, you may be wanting to cut back on all of the impulsive “add to cart” purchases that you may not really need.

 Stop Browsing Out of Boredom